EmpowerPlastic/empowerchain/docs/testnet/tasks-and-rewards.md

 Buy plastic credits: https://forms.gle/MDfBbZZSv3rDh11W7

+_(Right now, the credits you buy will not show up anywhere (except if you know how to query the marketplace contract manually).
+This will be added shortly.)_

 Retire plastic credits: Will be provided later when this functionality is turned on.

 ## CLI Testing